vertica/VerticaPyLab/README.md

 A Vertica database.
 To get a simple single-node Vertica CE database, see the [Vertica quickstart guide](#Vertica-CE-Container).

-### Quickstart - VerticaLab
+### Quickstart - VerticaPyLab

 1. Move the notebooks you want to import into the `VerticaPyLab/docker-verticapy/notebooks` directory.
 2. Move the data you want to import into the `VerticaPyLab/docker-verticapy/data` directory.
-3. (Optional) To use a different image name, set the `VERTICALAB_IMG` environment variable:
+3. (Optional) To use a different image name, set the `VERTICAPYLAB_IMG` environment variable:
     ```
-    export VERTICALAB_IMG=<your-custom-name>
+    export VERTICAPYLAB_IMG=<your-custom-name>
     ```

 4. Build and start JupyterLab in docker.
 This creates a container on port 8889 (default):
     ```
-    make verticalab-start
+    make verticapylab-start
     ```

 5. Open the displayed link in a browser.
 6. To stop the container:
     ```
-    make verticalab-stop
+    make verticapylab-stop
     ```

 6. To uninstall the container:
     ```
-    make verticalab-uninstall
+    make verticapylab-uninstall
     ```

 ## Spark

 A Docker environment can be installed and ran to facilitate the included Jupyter examples that use the Spark-Connector alongside Vertica.

-1. Follow the steps above to set up VerticaPyLab and VerticaLab.
+1. Follow the steps above to set up VerticaPyLab and VerticaPyLab.
 Running `make all` will start both.
-2. From there you can run `make spark-install` to install and start the Spark environment.
+2. From there you can run `make spark-start` to start the Spark environment.

 This will create a Docker group with three containers for Spark, a Spark-Worker, and HDFS.
-Inside of VerticaLab you can find the Spark examples within `demos/spark/`.
+Inside of VerticaPyLab you can find the Spark examples within `demos/spark/`.

 The examples contain: